Reservations and Sales

 We go to great lengths to keep our herd healthy and free of disease.
 When possible, we choose to use natural and herbal methods to support our goat's health and as parasite prevention.
 However, there are some instances where conventional care practices are required, and we will not compromise the health of our animals in the name of being "natural" or "organic."

-Our herd is tested for CAE annually and periodically tested for Johnes.
-We can blood test for CL at buyer's request, but do not test for CL routinely because the test is inaccurate and our herd has never presented with abscesses of any kind.
-All of our goats have always tested negative for these diseases and have never exhibited symptoms associated with those diseases.
+Our herd is tested for CAE annually and periodically fecal tested for Johnes.
+We can blood test for CL at buyer's request, but do not test for CL routinely because the blood test is inaccurate and our herd has never presented with abscesses of any kind.
+All of our goats have always tested negative for these diseases and have never exhibited symptoms associated with these diseases.